 If I use the WebTitan DNS filter, will there be any impact on Internet speed?

-WebTitan is a DNS-based web filter, which means filtering occurs at the DNS lookup stage of a web request before any content is downloaded.
+If you use the WebTitan DNS filter, there will be no impact on Internet speed because WebTitan is a DNS-based web filter.
+This means filtering occurs at the DNS lookup stage of a web request before any content is downloaded.
 That means there is no latency, so there will be no perceivable difference in page load, upload, or download speeds, in contrast to more traditional web filtering solutions.

 Is it possible to bypass the WebTitan DNS filter?